sdemkovich/Team-Profile-Generator/README.md

 ## Usage
 * Navigate to Team-Profile-Generator folder and install dependencies.
-* Run node app.js to begin.
+* Run node app.js to start.
 * Answer prompted questions about team members.
-* May add one manager, and as many engineers and interns as the user wants.
+* Add manager, and as many engineers and interns as the user wants.
-* When you are finished adding team members select the "I'm done" option.
+* Select the "I'm done" option when finish adding team members.
-* Open your generated HTML file in the browser to view your teams profile.
+* Open your generated HTML file in the browser to view teams profile.

 ### Answer these Questions:
 ![Questions Image](./assets/images/questions.png)